Lee-AnnC/True_Essence/README.md

     - [Galexy Tablet](https://i.ibb.co/2KQQ918/galaxy-tablet.png)
     - [Xiaomie](https://i.ibb.co/K6hNhhS/xiaomi.png)

+| Feature Tested                        | Steps Taken

-- Landed on the home page, clicked the Nav bar buttons to see that they all worked.
+| Navigation                            | Landed on the home page, clicked the Navbar buttons to see that they all worked.

-- Registered and logged in.
-Recieved notification that an email was to be sent.
-Email recieved and returned validated.
-- Clicked on the products page to view the different products.
-Each product having its own seperate description, price and size where applicable.
-- When clicking on a product and adding it to the bag, the user can continue shopping or checkout securely.
-- When checking out there is a summary as to what is in my bag. then if i want to pay click secure check out. complete the personal detail form and fill in the card details.
-The payment goes through.
-- Upon Checkout the user is requested to complete a user information form. on payment the user recieves an email with a detailed description on the transaction.
-- Clicked on the blog page and navigated around it, clicked on the posts and the comment section.If i am logged in i can post or edit my post or delete it. if im not logged in the buttons to edit and delete are not visible to me.
+| User Registration                     | 1.
+Fill out registration form.
+                                        | 2.
+See notification about user is registered and validation email sent
+                                        | 3.
+Click validation link
+                                        | 4.
+Login
+                                        | 5.
+Verify navigation menus changed

+| Products                              | Verify each products has
+                                        | 1.
+Image, name, price, category, rating
+                                        | 2. product cards in same row are same size

+| Product Detail & Add to Bag           | 1.
+Click each product's image from Products page to get to detail page
+                                        | 2.
+Verify click the product image and view detail page to verify
+                                        |     a. image, name, price, category, rating, description
+                                        |     b. see quantity box that works
+                                        |     c. add 1 or 2 to bag then click keep shopping
+                                        | 3.
+Verify item is in bag layer with correct quanity.
+                                        | 4.
+Click Keep Shopping Button.

+| Bag Functionality                     | Once products is in bag, verify info is correct:
+                                        | 1.
+Image
+                                        | 2.
+Name
+                                        | 3.
+Quantity
+                                        | 4.
+Totals are good

+| Checkout - not logged in              | 1. add 2 usb diffusors to cart
+                                        | 2. verify bag info math is good
+                                        | 3. click secure checkout from bag layer
+                                        | 4 verify math is good on bag page, no delivery charge
+                                        | 5. update quantity to 1, verify delivery charge is there in bag and page
+                                        | 6. close bag layer.
+                                        | 7. update to 2.
+Verify changes, close layer.
+                                        | 8. click secure checkout button
+                                        | 9. verify form is not filled out.
+                                        | 10.
+Click complete order without filling in data.
+                                        | 11. fill in name, click submit and repeat process so you check validation, on each required field.
+                                        | 12. submit order.
+                                        | 13. verify notifcation confirmation email matches what you entered.
+                                        | 14. verify confirmation # matches page, layer and email
+                                        | 15. verify math in email.

+| Checkout - logged in,no past orders   | 1. add 1 lavendar candles to cart
+                                        | 2. verify bag info math is good
+                                        | 3. click secure checkout from bag layer
+                                        | 4. verify delivery charge
+                                        | 5. verify form is not filled out.
+                                        | 6.
+Click login button & login
+                                        | 7. click bag and get back to checkout form page
+                                        | 8. verify email is filled out but no other info
+                                        | 9. fill out the form, make secure save button is checked, and click complete.
+                                        | 10. verify email, page and notification layer match

+| Checkout Process, Logged In with Saved Info
+                                        | 1. add 2 lavendar candles to cart
+                                        | 2. verify bag info math is good
+                                        | 3. click secure checkout from bag layer
+                                        | 4. verify no delivery charge
+                                        | 5. verify form is filled out except for full name and creditcard
+                                        | 6.
+Click login button & login
+                                        | 7. click bag and get back to checkout form page.
+                                        | 8. verify email is filled out but no other info.
+                                        | 9. fill out the form, make secure save button is checked, and click complete
+                                        | 10.  verify email, page and notification layer match

+| Blog Post Page                        | 1.
+Log out, click blogs all navigation
+                                        | 2.
+Verify imagery and posts are nice and you see 3 categories of posts ordered by oldest to newest.
+                                        | 3. click blogs gardening.
+Verify only gardening posts.
+                                        | 4.
+Click blogs medical, verify only medical posts
+                                        | 5.
+Click Blogs Recipes, verify only recipe blogs.
+                                        | 6.
+Click add Post, verify you are taken to login page.
+                                        | 7.
+Login, verify you are at an Add post form

+| Add Blog Post                         | 1. log in
+                                        | 2.
+Click "add a Post" from Our Blog in navigation
+                                        | 3.
+Click POST Button
+                                        | 4.
+If validation error is hit, fill in that form element and then Click POST until form submits.

+| Edit Blog Post                        | 1. find the post you just created.
+                                        | 2.
+Edit it.
+                                        | 3.
+See that required fields are auto populated
+                                        | 4.
+Add a header image
+                                        | 5.
+See that the image is on the detail page now
+                                        | 6.
+Edit it again.
+                                        | 7.
+Add in some fancy body stuff.
+                                        | 8.
+See how cool the editor is
+                                        | 9.
+Click the post button.
+                                        | 10.Validate the updates you made to the body carried over

+| Delete Blog Post                      | 1.
+Find the post you just updated.
+                                        | 2.
+Delete it
+                                        | 3.
+Verify it is truly not on the Our Blog All page.

+| Add A Comment to a Blog               | 1.
+Make sure you are logged out
+                                        | 2.
+Click on Growing Lavender Blog.
+                                        | 3.
+Click on an Add Comment Link.
+                                        | 4.
+Type in your comment
+                                        | 5.
+Click on the Growing Lavender Blog again.
+                                        | 6.
+See the latest comment!

 ### Defect Tracking
-    1. When moving images from gitpod to Heroku there were a few that just didnt want to show.
-Had to physically load them seperatly. there was still one that just refused, so it was deleted, then the problem was solved.
+> 1. When moving images from gitpod to Heroku there were a few that just didn't want to show.
+Had to physically load them separately. there was still one that just refused, so it was deleted, then the problem was solved.
-    2. There was a massive spacing above all the headings on all the pages, I have to adjust the media query 768px and remove the contact form in the css.
+> 2. There was a massive spacing above all the headings on all the pages, I have to adjust the media query 768px and remove the contact form in the css.
-    3. There was an issue with the blog pages and their height and the images not showing on heroku.
-Had to disable colstatic-1 and tried again.The had to change the /media/ to {{MEDIA_URL}} to get the images to show.
+> 3. There was an issue with the blog pages and their height and the images not showing on heroku.
+Had to add a config var DISABLE_COLLECTSTATIC and set it to 1 and tried again.
+The had to change the /media/ to {{MEDIA_URL}} to get the images to show.
 Managed to get all 3 images showing finally.
-    4. Then trying to link the blogs to the blog category page.
-Took out spacings in names_names and then things started wotking better.
+> 4. Then trying to link the blogs to the blog category page.
+Took out spacings in names_names and then things started working better.
-    5. Added Custom Js to sort out the height issue with the blogs, they all appear correct now.
+> 5. Added Custom Js to sort out the height issue with the blogs, they all appear correct now.
-    6. Struggled with the contact us image.
+> 6. Struggled with the contact us image.
 The image i had chosen was a low quality so when amplified looked terrible.
 Had to ditch the image and search for a better quality, ended up using the image for the other pages.
-    7. Battled getting the 404 and 500 pages to show.
+> 7. Battled getting the 404 and 500 pages to show.
 Changed the handler and moved the urls to the main project url. then got it working.

 ### Outstanding Defects
-    1. On small devices STRIPE CC number overruns into the  date/month field.
+> 1. On small devices STRIPE CC number overruns into the  date/month field.
 This field is made by stripe and is very tricky to adjust.
 The tutors also could not fix it.
     [Number Overflow](https://i.ibb.co/jysvJ9D/number-overflow.png)
-    2.
+> 2. If a user uploads an image with a space in it, Heroku injects an underscore and then the image is not found and writes a 404 console error.
+I should update the image loading validation to remove spaces for add blog, edit blog, add product, edit product pages/views.

 # Deployment